Friday, January 30, 2026

 STORYLINE: From their hiding spot in an overturned railway car, Lisa filmed through the cracked lens of her phone, framing the scene like a war correspondent behind enemy lines.
 Her hands shook, ruining the auto-focus; the camera kept glitching as if it refused to witness this.

 It was a grotesque collision of medical theater and decadent luxury.
 The Master of Ceremonies strutted across the rust-stained stage, cracking jokes to a crowd that shouldn't exist.
 Below him, the elite of the Forbidden Zone drifted into the plaza like models on a divine runway.
-Their outfits were pure excess, -- extravagant silhouettes mixing modern couture with the gleaming opulence of Ancient Egypt.
+Their outfits were pure excess, extravagant silhouettes mixing modern couture with the gleaming opulence.
 Every guest styled as if they expected to be worshipped the moment they stepped off their hovercar.

 A low, wet chewing sound rose from somewhere in the stands, someone snacking on something that definitely hadn’t come from the buffet tables.
 Perfume wafted through the air, sweet, expensive, and failed miserably to hide the underlying stench of rot.